 Modern browsers have the potential to create experiences that break the mold of traditional brochure style websites.
-These experiences cross devices and truly engage users.
+If you know how to pick your website niche aptly, then you have taken the very first step towards providing your client with eye-grabbing content.
+Such experiences cross devices and truly engage users.
 It’s all made possible by evolving browsers that are capable of a lot more than originally intended.

 In this post we’ll cover a few of the technologies that are pushing browsers and the internet forward.